 “Gluten-free?
 Check.
 Sugar-free?
 No problem.
 Vegetarian with a vegan bent?
 That’s just fine.
 I will be right out with your order.”

-I remember once asking for no-garnish (I was going through a coriander hating phase) on my dish, when the herbs clearly were chosen to add some zip and flavour to it but all I got was a “not a problem, dear!” and mine came out without a coriander speck in sight.
-The chef may well have cussed out loud but between him / her and the waiter, they made sure they got my order right.
+I remember once asking for no-garnish (I was going through a coriander hating phase) on my dish when the herbs clearly were chosen to add some zip and flavor to it but all I got was a “not a problem, dear!” and mine came out without a coriander speck in sight.
+The chef may well have cussed out loud but between him/her and the waiter, they made sure they got my order right.

 One of the biggest lessons in customer service is that it ain’t about us – it is about the customers.
 So, what the customer wants is what we offer.
 At HappyFox, the chatter between the dev team frequently goes on as follows: